 - For exact course substitution, remember to bring syllabi, reading lists, and other course materials back with you from your study abroad program.
 The Director of Undergraduate Studies will use them to determine exact course equivalencies.

-- Students who select the Study Abroad in Montpellier program will have a group academic planning meeting at the Montpellier pre-departure orientation, and therefore should not schedule an individual appointment with the Director of Undergraduate Studies in French.
+- Students who select the Language & Culture in Southern France program will have a group academic planning meeting at the pre-departure orientation, and therefore should not schedule an individual appointment with the Director of Undergraduate Studies in French.
 At the group meeting, you will learn how the program’s courses can fulfill your French major or minor requirements, as well as have the opportunity to ask academically-focused questions.
 Bring your completed Academic Planning from to this meeting, where it will be signed by the Director of Undergraduate Studies.

 Fulfill Liberal Education requirements

 Plan early to apply study abroad credits to the University’s Liberal Education requirements.
 Decide early which requirements you want to satisfy through courses taken abroad so you don’t fulfill them on campus.
-Consult the Learning Abroad Center's U-Credit Abroad database for classes that have already been evaluated or submit courses online to be evaluated for liberal education requirements.
+Consult the Learning Abroad Center's U Credit Abroad Search for classes that have already been evaluated or submit courses online to be evaluated for liberal education requirements.

 What are the best times to study abroad?